oldme/harvests/README.markdown

 > load a variable in harvest's context using node.js convention ( function(err,result) ).
 Similar with load but using node.js standard calling convention

     harvest.let(variableName, functionApi, ... )

+### pack()

+>  similar with let but you can do multiple calls and the result will be stored in an array.
+Waiting calls will be executed when all calls are done

+    harvest.pack(arrayName, functionApi, ... )

 ### letAt()